kaboc/pot/packages/pottery/README.md

   in Pots are accessed for the first time.
 - As already mentioned, objects created with `LocalPottery` are only accessible with [of()].
-- Objects created with `LocalPottery` are not automatically discarded when the `LocalPottery` is removed from the tree.
-Use the `disposer` argument to specify a callback function to clean them up.
-Below is an example where the disposer function disposes of all ChangeNotifier subtypes.
+- Objects created with `LocalPottery` are not automatically disposed when the `LocalPottery` is removed from the tree.
+Use `disposer` to specify a callback function to clean them up.
+Below is an example where the disposer function disposes all ChangeNotifier subtypes.

 ```dart
 LocalPottery(